tudelft/indiflight/support/simulation/README.md

 #### Step 1 -- Build indiflight docker builder

-Clone the indiflight firmware repo (https://github.com/tudelft/indiflight), and build the builder container as indicated in its `README.md`.
+From the root of the indiflight repo (see toplevel `README.md` for me info):

+    docker build . -t indiflight-builder

 #### Step 2 -- Build local pyndiflight docker container

-**NOTE**: Run all following commands from the root folder of this repo.
+From the root of the indiflight repo:

-    docker build . -t pyndiflight-local -f ./Simulation/sil-local.Dockerfile
+    docker build support/simulation -t pyndiflight-local -f ./support/simulation/sil-local.Dockerfile

 If you want to debug the indiflight code using GDB, you can use this instead:

-    docker build . -t pyndiflight-local-gdb -f ./Simulation/sil-local-gdb.Dockerfile
+    docker build support/simulation -t pyndiflight-local-gdb -f ./support/simulation/sil-local-gdb.Dockerfile

-(rebuild it only when `indiflight` build container or `PyNDIflight` simulation code changes)
+(rebuild it only when `indiflight-builder` container or `PyNDIflight/**` simulation code changes)

 #### Step 3 -- Run the container and open http://localhost:5000

-Don't forget to provide a `make/local.mk` file in the `indiflight` repo (see its `README`).
-Also enable `USE_THROW_TO_ARM` and `USE_LEARNER`, for the example simulation to make sense.
+From root of this repo:

     docker run -it -p 5000:5000 -p 3333:3333      \
-        -v ./Simulation/exampleQuadSim.py:/sim.py                        \
-        -v ./Simulation/config/exampleINDIflightProfile.txt:/profile.txt \
+        -v ./:/indiflight                         \
+        -e YES=y -e DEBUG=GDB                     \
+        -e SIM=exampleQuadSim -e PROFILE=CineRat  \
-        -v <path/to/indiflight>:/indiflight                              \
+        pyndiflight-local                         \
-        pyndiflight-local --throw --learn --sil-log
+            --throw --learn

 Explanation of arguments:
 ```
--it                                                               # ensure proper printing of status bar
+-it                                       # "interactive": ensure proper printing of status bar
 -p 5000:5000 -p 3333:3333                 # Map ports for visualisation and, if used gdbserver
--v ./Simulation/exampleQuadSim.py:/sim.py                         # Map simulation script into container
--v ./Simulation/config/exampleINDIflightProfile.txt:/profile.txt  # Map runtime config into container
--v <path/to/indiflight>:/indiflight                               # Map indiflight into the container
+-v ./:/indiflight                         # Map firmware into container
+-e YES=y -e DEBUG=GDB                     # Set make options (YES skips checks for unclean cache / gitwd, DEBUG compiles symbols)
+-e SIM=exampleQuadSim -e PROFILE=CineRat  # set sim script and profile
 pyndiflight-local                         # Container tag (see build command)
---throw --learn --sil-log                                         # see ./exampleQuadSim.py --help
+--throw --learn                           # see ./exampleQuadSim.py --help
 ```

-To debug INDIflight, replace `pyndiflight-local` with `pyndiflight-local-gdb`.
+To debug INDIflight, add `-e GDBSERVER=y` to the command above.
+This require that `-e DEBUG=GDB` was also passed to make sense.
 This will launch a `gdbserver` that you can connect to, e.g. from VSCode.
 In the `indiflight` repo, there is a `launch.json` configuration that can be started from within VSCode.

-#### Step 4 -- Connect to the debug server from VSCode
+#### (Step 4 -- Connect to the debug server from VSCode)

+**ONLY IF YOU STARTED WITH GDBSERVER TURNED ON**

 Open a VSCode window in the `indiflight` repo that you cloned.
 Install the `Native Debug` extension and run the `MOCKUP docker` debug launch configuration.